vmware-tanzu/tanzu-dev-portal/content/guides/debugging-kubernetes/_index.md

 4. If the cluster is still accessible and existing logs pinpoints to another system issue, it is possible to access the pod container to perform tests such as validating the state of a running process, it's configuration or to check a container's network connectivity.
-We'll visit this in detail in ["Accessing containers"](#accessing-containers).
+This is visited in detail in ["Accessing containers"](#accessing-containers).

 Keep in mind the above is a good general workflow to start debugging.
 The documentation on [Kubernetes Monitoring, Logging and Debugging](https://kubernetes.io/docs/tasks/debug-application-cluster/)